TomJS14/TomJS14/README.md

 #  Hello, I'm Tom 👋

-🌐 Studying Full Stack Web Development | 🚀  🌟 Digital Transformation
+🌐 Studying Full Stack Development | 🚀  🌟 Digital Transformation

 ## 👨‍💻About me

-I've been managing system transformation projects over the last few years and having always had a keen interest in technology, I'm thrilled to have found a new passion in programming/web development, while using the Odin project for my learning journey.
+I've been managing system transformation projects over the last few years and having always had a keen interest in technology, I began using the odin project to learn full stack development.

 If i'm not working or studying, you'll find me with my two dogs Frank & Pablo.
 Failing that, I'll be at the gym, Jiu Jitsu or hopefully somewhere travelling!